bartekfr/Shopping-cart-with-React/README.md

-# Shopping-cart-with-React
+# React.js and Flux - simple shopping cart.
-React.js and Flux - simple shopping cart.
+Getting to grips with ReactJS and Flux.